typelevel/cats/PROCESS.md

  2. Run `+ package` to ensure everything builds.
  3. Run `release`, which will validate tests/code, etc.

+(Eventually `release` should do all of these things but for now the individual steps are necessary.)

-You will need to enter a GPG password to sign the artifacts correctly.
+You will need to enter a GPG password to sign the artifacts correctly, and you will also need to have Sonatype credentials to publish the artifacts.
 The release process should take care of everything, including releasing the artifacts on Sonatype.

-If the Sonatype publishing fails, you can do it manually using the Sonatype web site.
+If the Sonatype publishing fails, but the artifacts were uploaded, you can finish the release manually using the Sonatype web site.
 In that case you will also need to do `git push --tags origin master` to push the new version's tags.

 (In the future we may want to create branches for major versions, e.g. `v1.x`.
 For now we don't have these.)